CodingGeekVenu/academiapress/README.md

 > A modern, AI-powered academic publishing platform with glassmorphism design, dark mode support, and comprehensive analytics.

-> **Note**: Consider adding a relevant project image here to enhance the README's visual appeal on GitHub.

 ## ✨ Features

 ### 🎨 **Modern UI/UX**